-If you are not a state agency or higher-education institution employee, ask your employer’s personnel, payroll, or benefits office if they offer a pretax deduction benefit under their own Section 125 plan.
+If you are not a state agency or higher education employee, ask your personnel, payroll, or benefits office if they offer a pretax deduction benefit under their own Section 125 plan.

 Why should I pay my monthly medical premiums with pretax dollars?

 You take home more money because taxes are calculated after the premium and applicable premium surcharges are deducted.
 This reduces your taxable income, which lowers your taxes.

 Do I need to complete a form to have my medical premiums withheld pretax?

-If your premium and any applicable premium surcharges are automatically deducted from your paychecks, the deductions will be taken before taxes unless you request otherwise.
+If your premium and applicable premium surcharges are automatically deducted from your paychecks, the deductions will be taken before taxes unless you request otherwise.
 Exception: If you enroll a state-registered domestic partner and they do not qualify as an Internal Revenue Code Section 125 dependent, then the $50 monthly spouse or state-registered domestic partner coverage premium surcharge (if it applies to you) will be a posttax deduction from your paychecks.

 Can I change my mind about having my medical premiums withheld pretax?

 If you have your medical premiums deducted pretax, it may also affect the following benefits:

-- Social Security—If your base salary is under the annual maximum, participation in the premium payment plan saves you money now by reducing your Social Security taxes.
+- Social Security—If your base salary is under the annual maximum, participation in the premium payment plan reduces your Social Security taxes.
 However, your lifetime Social Security benefit would be calculated using the lower salary.